defiguem/openchemomics/README.md

-# openchemomics
+# Open Chemomics
-An open-source Matlab toolbox for chemometric and metabolomic applications.
+An open-source Matlab toolbox for multivariate statistical analysis and data mining.